scottbrown/ascot/README.md

 This is a single-binary tool that can be easily used by GRC (Compliance) and Security Operations teams if they need to support AWS infrastructure but don't have good experience yet with the AWS CLI.
+This tool is intended to complement the use of AWS CLI, not replace it.

+This tool is also intended as a learning tool, for those that lack the experience in AWS.
+You can find what IAM permissions are needed for a command by running `ascot [COMMAND] --show-required-permissions`.
+You can also run `ascot [COMMAND] --how-it-works` in order to understand the business logic being run, which can aid you when you want to use the AWS CLI directly instead of this tool.

 Most, if not all, of the commands in this tool can also be done with the AWS CLI and some `bash`, but not everyone is comfortable in this